CTSRD-CHERI/TestRIG/RVFI-DII.md

 # RVFI-DII Specification

-RVFI-DII (Risc-V Formal Interface - Direct Instruction Injection) is based on RVFI from Clifford Wolf used for formal verification of Risc-V implementations.
+RVFI-DII (Risc-V Formal Interface - Direct Instruction Injection) is based on RVFI from Claire Wolf used for formal verification of Risc-V implementations.
 It adds an instruction trace format and standardises a packet format for the execution trace.

 RVFI-DII is composed of two packet structures designed to send across sockets.